Exide lead contamination: Columbus, Georgia

-Reading, PA (Toxic contamination and ongoing cleanup)
+Reading, Pennsylvania (toxic contamination and ongoing cleanup)

-Exide operates a lead smelter and recycled lead batteries in Reading, PA.
+Exide operates a lead smelter and recycled lead batteries in Reading, Pennsylvania.
 The EPA found that Exide contributed to lead emissions and toxic contaminant releases that impacted the soils in the surrounding community and conditions at the site that required extensive cleanup and remediation of toxic contaminants in the area in 1996.

 In 2012, Exide announced plans to idle their lead-recycling operations in Reading/Laureldale and laid off 150 workers with plans to keep their permits active should they decide to re-open in the future.
 In 2015, Berks County pursued legal action to strengthen air-pollution monitoring near the Exide facility to better protect residents' health and safety but a federal appeals court denied the County's request to relocate a pollution monitor or install an additional air monitor near the plant.
 County Commissioner Mark C. Scott noted that the appeal was filed as a preemptive measure to protect the community from air pollution if the Exide plant decides to reopen.